UWNetworksLab/uProxy-p2p/README.md

 ## Layout of files

 Configuration and setup files
- * `setup.sh` a shell script, assumes you have `npm` installed, to setup uproxy (install and setup dependent libraries).
  * `Gruntfile.js` a file that specifies common tasks, e.g. how to build and package uproxy.
  * `bower.json` specified dependent libraries from Bower.
  * `package.json` specified dependent libraries from NPM.